kqTang/AM2DCVRP/README.md

 # AM2DCVRP

-"At the moment, we have only a partial set of experimental results available, along with a web page that connects to our cloud server and can be used to test the algorithm for solving the dynamic CVRP (Capacitated Vehicle Routing Problem).
-This serves the purpose of temporarily showcasing the replicability of the experimental results.
-The detailed source code will be made open-source in the upcoming rounds of review."
+Detailed source code will be made open-source after a while, instead a web page is available here to test only the algorithm for solving the dynamic CVRP along with some experimental results.